JCurran0499/MatrixScript/Python/README.md

 m2 =
   [ 7  6  5  4  3  2  1  0  -1  -2 ]
 ```
-*Tip: you can use variables when creating a matrix*\n
+*Tip: you can use variables when creating a matrix*

 *Tip: using parentheses in matrix brackets can be helpful.
 MatrixScape separates row values by spaces, but not within parentheses*

 Functions involving matrices are the core of MatrixScape.
 Simple mathematical operations (+, -, \*, /, ^) work between matrices and numbers.